 Let’s just use some plain English to describe this for you.
 As a practical matter, Medicare Part A is coverage for in-patient Hospital bills.
-It has some limited benefits for some other things, such as a Skilled Nursing Facility (nursing home) and I will go over that with you later in this article.
+It has some limited benefits for some other things, such as a very limited stay in a Skilled Nursing Facility (nursing home) and very limited Home Health Care, which I will go over with you later in this article.

 For most people, Medicare Part A costs you nothing if you have worked under and paid into the Social Security System for at least 40 Calendar Quarters (10 years) during your working lifetime.
 You may also qualify even if you haven’t worked enough quarters under the Social Security System.
 For example, your spouse may have worked for at least 40 quarters under the Social Security System in his or her working lifetime and you would qualify for Medicare Part A benefits under his or her earnings.
 You may also qualify if you are divorced from a spouse who has or had enough quarters and your marriage to that person lasted at least 10 years.
 Widows who qualify for a Survivor Benefit automatically qualify for Medicare when they reach age 65.

 If you cannot qualify for benefits through your own or someone else’s work history, you can still get Medicare Part A but you will have to pay for it.
-The Medicare Part A premium for 2016, is $226/month if you have worked under and paid into the Social Security Administration for between 30 and 39 quarters.
-If you have worked under and paid into the Social Security System for less than 30 quarters during your working lifetime, the premium for Medicare Part A is $411/month.
+The Medicare Part A premium for 2019, is $240/month if you have worked under and paid into the Social Security Administration for between 30 and 39 quarters.
+If you have worked under and paid into the Social Security System for less than 30 quarters during your working lifetime and cannot qualify under a spouse’s earnings record, the premium for Medicare Part A is $437/month.
 A “Quarter” means 3 calendar months.
 There are, therefore, 4 calendar “Quarters’ in a year.